brown-cs132-s13/javascript/handout/JavaScript (Concentrator).md

 You might want to encapsulate this into a simple function to make your life easier -- think about how you could write a function that works like `request(theURL, callback)`.

 Combine the above template with something like `setInterval(...)` (see [the Mozilla Developer Network's documentation][mdn-setInterval]) to periodically load new Tweets.
-Note that the timeout value passed to `setInterval(...)` is in milliseconds, and we ask that you don't use a value smaller than 3 seconds so as not to overload our server.
+Note that the timeout value passed to `setInterval(...)` is in milliseconds, and we ask that you don't use a value smaller than 3000 (3 seconds) so as not to overload our server.

   [mdn-setInterval]: https://developer.mozilla.org/en-US/docs/DOM/window.setInterval